mox692/tokio/proposal.en.md

 # Alternatives
 **Waiting for epoll events with io_uring**

-The integration of epoll and io_uring is theoretically possible by having io_uring wait on epoll events (e.g., using `IORING_OP_POLL_ADD`).
-However, this would require a major rewrite of the existing epoll-based runtime, making it impractical.
+The integration of epoll and io_uring is also possible by having io_uring wait on epoll events (e.g., using `IORING_OP_POLL_ADD`).
+However, this would require large changes of the existing epoll-based runtime.

 **Defining a dedicated File object for io_uring**

+Instead of replacing the I/O backend, we could provide a new File object dedicated to io_uring.
 This approach would require users to explicitly replace the File object, which is not ideal.
-Furthermore, it would necessitate maintaining a Linux-specific type, which is undesirable from a maintainability standpoint.
+Furthermore, it would necessitate maintaining a Linux-specific type.

-**Creating a Tokio task that polls uring tasks**
-This is the strategy taken by the `tokio-uring` project.
-However, unlike `tokio-uring`, this proposal has direct access to the Tokio runtime driver, making it unnecessary to spawn a dedicated polling task.
-Moreover, using a dedicated task to wake uring tasks introduces fairness concerns.

 # Prior art

 ### tokio-uring
 As prior work, there is the `tokio-uring` project.
-The differences between that project and this proposal include:
+The differences between that project and this proposal are:

 * Supports not only file I/O but also network I/O
+* Supports advanced features such as kernel-registered buffers
 * Based on the current-thread runtime
-* Supports advanced features such as kernel-registered buffers

-However, other parts—such as the `Future` related to `Operation` (`Op`)—are likely to be reused or inherited in part.
+However, some parts, such as the `Future` related to `Operation` (`Op`), are likely to be inherited in part.

 # Unresolved questions

 **How to provide a flag during the unstable period**
-(Although discussed above,) it is still unclear how users should opt-in to io_uring during the transition period (or whether it should be implicitly substituted without requiring opt-in at all).
+(Although discussed above,) it is still unclear how users should opt-in to io_uring during the transition period.

 **Intelligent batching logic for submission**
-To maximize io_uring performance, it is important to make effective use of batching at submission time.
-The batching strategy within Tokio's event loop is still undecided.
+To maximize io_uring performance, it is important to make effective use of batching at submission.
+The best strategy for batching within Tokio's event loop is still unclear.

 This RFC aims to align on a high-level design.
 The detailed implementation strategy for batching will be handled in a separate issue or PR.

 **How to manage the ring in a multi-threaded runtime**
-The detailed implementation strategy for sharding the ring across threads in a multi-threaded context will also be addressed in a separate issue or PR.
+Detailed implementation strategies for sharding rings across threads in a multithreaded will also continue to be discussed in a separate issue or PR.

 # Future work